TokugawaTakeshi/Yamato-Daiwa-ES-Extensions/NodeJS/Package/Documentation/ConsoleCommandsParser/ConsoleCommandsParser.md

 ## Minimal theory

-* There is no official terminology - just more or less established convention.
+* There is no official terminology concerning the console command anatomy - just more or less established convention.
 * At last `process.argv` (shorthand for the "arguments vector", the [convention inherited from C++](https://stackoverflow.com/questions/3024197/what-does-int-argc-char-argv-mean)) is the array of strings.
 What to do with them - the author of application is deciding.